 It is proved in this paper that in proximity domains systems of islands are exactly the distant families.

 14. DIDACTICAL ASPECTS

-It is worth to introduce this topic to young students because there are several elementary problems that they can treated themselves.
-Some of these approaches can be found in [10], [11], [22] or [23].
+It is worth to introduce this topic to young students because there are several elementary problems that they can treat by themselves.
+Some such approaches can be found in [10], [12], [22] or [23].